amiraligrr/ZP-lang-Framework/README.md

 - Code blocks with indentation
 - File input/output

+Also, the Web IDE currently only works with Persian.
+Other languages can be used through the API or terminal, but the IDE interface (suggestions, buttons, labels) is Persian-specific.
+Dynamic IDE support is coming in future versions.

 These features are planned for future versions.

 ---

-Why Version 0.1 Matters
+## Why Version 0.1 Matters

 Version 0.1 will be the first release shared publicly online.
 The goal is to get help from other developers.
 Building ZP alone is possible, but building it with a community is faster and better.
-Once v0.1 is out, others can test the framework on different systems, add support for their native languages, report bugs and suggest improvements, write documentation and examples, and share the project with their networks.
+Once v0.1 is out, others can:

+- Test the framework on different systems
+- Add support for their native languages
+- Report bugs and suggest improvements
+- Write documentation and examples
+- Share the project with their networks

 This is why reaching v0.1 is an important milestone, even though it will not be perfect.

 ---

-Roadmap Summary
+## Roadmap Summary

 0-0-01: First working prototype (single language)
 0-0-02: Multi-language plugin system
-0-0-03: Web IDE + API (current)
-0.1: First public release – invite contributors
-0.2: JSON language definitions, better errors
-0.3: ZP Store, package manager, docs site
+0-0-03: Web IDE + API (current - Persian IDE only) 0.1: First public release – invite contributors, experimental web version live 0.2: JSON language definitions, dynamic IDE controlled by language packages, better errors 0.3: ZP Store, package manager, docs site
 0.4+: Advanced features, community growth

 ---

-Contributing
+## Contributing

-You can help once v0.1 is released: test the framework on your system, add support for your native language, write documentation and examples, report bugs and suggest features, share the project with others, and build language files for different use cases.
+You can help once v0.1 is released:

+- Test the framework on your system
+- Add support for your native language
+- Write documentation and examples
+- Report bugs and suggest features
+- Share the project with others
+- Build language files for different use cases
+- Help build the dynamic IDE system

 ---

-License
+## License

 MIT – free for everyone, forever.

 ---

-Links
+## Links

 GitHub: https://github.com/amiraligrr/ZP-lang-Framework
 Issues: https://github.com/amiraligrr/ZP-lang-Framework/issues